MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/removing-sharepoint-hybrid-scenarios.md

 ## Removing the Azure Access Control Service Application Proxy and SharePoint in Microsoft 365 Application Principal Management Service Application Proxy

-The final step to removing hybrid is to delete the **Azure Access Control Service Application Proxy** and **SharePoint Application Principal Management Service Application Proxy** created by the Hybrid Configuration wizard.
+The final step to removing hybrid is to delete the **Azure Access Control Service Application Proxy** and **SharePoint Application Principal Management Service Application Proxy** created by the Hybrid Configuration Wizard.

 1. In the **Central Administration** website, select **Application Management**.
 2. In the **Application Management** page, select **Manage service applications**.